 Confidential review reports on Indian Army units, British officers, etc. for 1916-1917: IOR/L/MIL/7/17028.

-The 2nd Battalion 113th Infantry served with Waziristan Force just before Third Anglo-Afghan War finished.
-The Battalion joined on 4 August 1919 from Benares (Varanasi, Uttar Pradesh, India) and the war ended on 8th August 1919.
-The Battalion served on the North West Frontier (Khyber Pakhtunkhwa, Pakistan) after the end of hostilities and there is a war diary covering its service with the 21st Indian Infantry Brigade, Waziristan Force between August 1920 and November 1921.
-I have transcribed some of the entries from this war diary below.
+There is a war diary covering the Battalion’s service with the 21st Indian Infantry Brigade of Waziristan Force between August 1920 and November 1921.
+Part of the war diary is transcribed below.
 During this period the Battalion spent most of its time at Palosina, Kotkai, Sararogha and Tank.
-While the Battalion served on the North West Frontier its Depot was based at Benares.
-The 2nd Battalion 113th Infantry was disbanded in January 1922.
+While the Battalion served on the North West Frontier its Depot remained at Benares.
+By December 1919, the Battalion had moved to Cawnpore, now Kanpur where it was disbanded on 3 February 1922.
 The extract below was taken from the July 1918 Indian Army List which recorded the British officers serving with the Battalion.

 War Diary of the 2nd Battalion 113th Infantry

-There is only one war diary for the 2nd Battalion 113th Infantry which as of January 2018 has not been digitized and can only be seen at the National Archives.
-I have a copy and have transcribed some of the entries below.
+A war diary was written by a British officer and recorded a unit’s location and activities.
+There is only one war diary for the 2nd Battalion 113th Infantry but it has not been digitized and can only be viewed at the National Archives.

 - Date: 01 August 1920 – 30 November 1921